 It is important that practitioners working with youth involved with systems of care actively target protective factors, in addition to risk factors.
 A protective factors approach focuses on positive ways to engage youth by maximizing their strengths and what they are doing well and reframes problems as areas of needed growth and support.
 In addition, a protective factors approach emphasizes the role and importance of prosocial connections; collaborative community partnerships; safe and equitable environments; and systems-level efforts that promote and sustain youths' well-being.
-Strengthening protective factors of youth involved in systems of care is essential because protective factors, help to mitigate the effects of youths' stressful life events and other risk factors, maximize their potential, better navigate difficult circumstances, and be on a trajectory that leads to positive and productive life outcomes.
+Strengthening protective factors of youth involved in systems of care is essential because protective factors, maximize their potential, better navigate difficult circumstances, and be on a trajectory that leads to positive and productive life outcomes.

-Child Family Community Australia.
+1 Child Family Community Australia.
 (2017).
 Risk and protective factors for child abuse and neglect.

-Centers for Disease Control and Prevention.
+2 Centers for Disease Control and Prevention.
 (2009).
 School connectedness: Strategies for increasing protective factors among youth.

-Werner, E. E. (2000).
+4 Werner, E. E. (2000).
 Protective factors and individual resilience.
 In J. P. Shonkoff & S. J. Meisels (Eds.), Handbook of early childhood intervention (p.
 115-132).
 New York, NY: Cambridge University Press.